-Here you will find a description of how the Chemistry Department implements the specific requirements for the PhD degree as established by the Graduate School.
+Here you will find a description of how the Chemistry Department implements the specific requirements for the Ph.D. degree as established by the Graduate School (Office of Graduate Studies).
 Current graduate students may request an updated copy of the Department of Chemistry Handbook at email@example.com.

 The purpose of Qualification is to demonstrate proficiency in core areas of chemistry.
 Graduate students entering the Chemistry Department Graduate Program will be given Qualifying Exams in each of the 4 core areas of Chemistry (Analytical, Inorganic, Organic and Physical) prior to registration.
 These exams are administered in August and January by the Chemistry Department.
 A student must pass the exams in two or more areas to be Qualified for the Ph.D. graduate program.

 Entering graduate students who do not pass at least two of the Qualifying Exams when they first enter the Chemistry Department Graduate Program can qualify for the Ph.D. program by three different methods.

 - A student can retake one or two qualifying exams prior to registration for their second semester during the regular school year (this does not include the summer semester).
 It is assumed that the student will prepare for this exam by independent study.

 - A student can qualify in an area by passing an approved graduate level course in the area with a grade of B or better.
 The approved courses are: Analytical: 8085 (in analytical chemistry), 8210, 8230, 8250, 8270; Inorganic: Any graduate level (8xxx) Inorganic course (i.e., CHEM 8085 (in inorganic chemistry), 8410, 8430, 8450; Organic: 8150, 8160, 8170; Physical 8310, 8320, 8330, 8340.